 For a long time, there was this notion that this test could predict how successful children would be in later life.
 Kids who chose to eat the marshmallow straight away – short term – would be less successful than the kids who didn’t give in to the temptation.
 Later studies contradicted these presumptions.

 The marshmallow tests tell us how we behave in certain circumstances but don’t show us how we can engage on a daily basis in activities we do not enjoy.
 Which strategy will help you to tackle these tasks you don’t want to do.
 Like analysing, working through transcripts, executing the next lab test, calculating statistic adaptions, making several phone calls to get enough inclusions….

 There are quite a few strategies that could be helpful.
-A couple well known ones: make sure you are not distracted; change your environment; change the task; ask for help; monitor your progress; plan; suppress the impuls to stop; add something fun to the task.
+A couple of well-known ones: make sure you are not distracted; change your environment; change the task; ask for help; monitor your progress; plan; suppress the impulse to stop; add something fun to the task.

-Research has shown which four strategies works best to regulate your behaviour that allows you to persist and work on your averse activities.
+Research has shown which four strategies work best to regulate the behaviour that allows you to persist and work on your averse activities.